stan-dev/design-docs/designs/0031-deprecation-schedule.md

 1. stanc emits a compile-time warning with the following 3 parts:
     1. A description of the deprecated feature, such as "Use of <- for assignment is deprecated".
-    2. An _action_ the user should take, such as "Use = instead."
+    2. An _action_ the user should take, such as "Use = instead".
+If stanc3 can automate this for them, we should call that out, leading to a full message like "Use = instead or run stanc3 --print-canonical to update print an updated version of your code."
-    3. A timeline which includes a date or version after which this feature is slated for removal, for example "This deprecation will expire in Stan vdepersion 2.31.0 (expected Sept.
+    3. A timeline which includes a date or version after which this feature is slated for removal, for example "This deprecation will expire in Stan version 2.31.0 (expected Sept.
 2022)".
 2. It has been added to the [documentation on deprecation](https://mc-stan.org/docs/reference-manual/deprecated-features-appendix.html) with the same 3 pieces of information, and additional information as needed